AuroraÕs Tale

 Three and a half hours before launch.

-Aurora waited behind a cloud while a hundred and fifty kilometers away, between her and SŽuch‹o Estak, Arion Landwarriors leisurely made their way towards the spaceport
+Aurora waited behind a cloud while a hundred and fifty kilometers away, between her and SŽuch‹o Estak, Aurean Landwarriors leisurely made their way towards the spaceport

 She still wasnÕt sure about that.
 SheÕd almost convinced herself that their slow speed was an attempt to try and avoid detection, but something still nagged at her.
 Too many things didnÕt add up and uncertainties were lethal, which was a shame since they were always so prevalent.

-But there was nothing she could do about it, short of flying down and asking the Arions themselves.
+But there was nothing she could do about it, short of flying down and asking the Aureans themselves.

 She rethought that and allowed herself to grin.
 WellÉ in a manner of speaking she was about to ask them what they were doing.